 Bronis de Supinski: Potentially, but again, it depends.
 Right now, in most of the experiments that we are doing, we are actually training and then we are running inference on the AI accelerator.
 But you can easily envision a situation where it’s easier to run the model on the HPC system – although the two architectures that we are investigating have some pretty good characteristics for actually running the inference as well.
 They can easily have the whole model loaded for inference and run it quickly.
 And then you get a benefit that if you can generate the calls into the model, send them over to the accelerator and have them come back while you are computing other packages on the system.
 And if I can fit it within the latencies that I’m getting on that, I’m getting parallelism out of it.

 TPM: I have seen some experiments that Google has done on its TPUs and that Cerebras has done on its wafer-scale processors where they are running proper HPC-style simulation and modeling math calculations on these devices, albeit at a lower precision than FP64.
 Are you exploring that possibility, too?
-Maybe some of the calculation you do on CPUs and GPUs can be done on the Cerebras or SambaNova machines.
+Maybe some of the calculations you do on CPUs and GPUs can be done on the Cerebras or SambaNova machines.

 Bronis de Supinski: We are definitely talking about it and beginning to work on that some with both of these companies.
 Right now, both of those systems are single precision engines.
 There’s a bunch of stuff in, say, molecular dynamics that you can do that that’s pretty interesting in single precision, but some molecular dynamics needs double precision.
 I was just talking with some people earlier today, and I was asking how much of the code really needs to run in double precision floating point?
 It’s something we’re exploring, too.